 Got the basics down?
 Good.
 Now that you’ve got a better idea of how to best utilize your space, you’ve hopefully got a better idea of how much space you’ve got left over.
 If your suitcase is already full to the brim with just your clothes, odds are you either need to scale back, or bring another bag.
 Remember that each individual airline has their own rules, regulations, and fees — so it’s also important to figure that out ahead of time, or it can quickly add up.

 Because I am both cheap and relatively clever, when flying, I know that I am allowed one carry-on item and a personal item (defined, for the most part, as a purse, a backpack, or a computer bag).
-My North Face Slingshot can easily hold my purse, as well as lots of other items, so I can fit two bags into one.
+My backpack can easily hold my purse, as well as lots of other items, so I can fit two bags into one.
 Then I use the largest possible carry-on bag that I still can to bring more items for no charge (varies by airline — aka, beware of Frontier).
 I’ve managed to come to Comic-Con with just those two bags lots of times before, but on the occasions when I can’t/want more room to bring things home in, I can then get away with just checking one bag.
 Packing for the convention is a bit like a giant game of tetris – so think about it strategically.

 My other “tip” is that while I bring a sleeping bag to the convention — I don’t bring it home with me.
 I always find some other con-goer to donate it to after I’ve used it.
-Now, that means I spend $20 every year on something I only use once — but that’s about what I’d pay to ship home the stuff I’m now able to fit in my bag.
+Now, that means I spend $20 every year on something I only use once — but that’s less than what I’d pay to ship home the stuff I’m now able to fit in my bag.
 Plus, there’s always someone who forgets to bring a sleeping bag or who decided last minute to do the camping out thing and just didn’t bring one, so you get to make someone’s long, cold night a little better.

 Make sure to pack all exclusives or anything breakable securely in your bag.
 Bring extra packaging for it (or have it shipped).
 Clothes can also be a great buffer in your bag for making sure things don’t move around.
 Also, don’t forget that your line “luggage” doesn’t have to be a bag at all — you can package up a box (which will take less of your weight limit than a bag) full of your exclusives to check in for your flight home instead.
 To maximize costs, choose a box large enough to fit your actual suitcase in for the trip over — then use both the suitcase and the box to go home.